greenimpala/tiny-runner/README.md

 });
 ```

-For async tests return a Promise/A compatible promise and resolve it with an assertion callback.
+For deferred tests return a Promise/A compatible object.
+Your test should resolve the promise when done.
+You may also pass a callback when resolving the promise if you need to make any post-async assertions.

 ```js
 test('can add two numbers via server', function () {